🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 Review: Standard Chartered Smart Card

-Here’s The MileLion’s review of the Standard Chartered Smart Card, launched in October 2021 and proudly trumpeted as the bank’s first carbon-neutral card.
-Yes, the carbon footprint involved in the card’s production had been calculated and offset to zero, so cardholders can feel virtuous every time they buy more stuff they don’t need!
+Here’s The MileLion’s review of the Standard Chartered Smart Card, launched in October 2021 and proudly showcased as the bank’s first carbon-neutral card.
+What that meant is that the carbon footprint involved in the card’s production had been calculated and offset to zero, so cardholders could feel virtuous every time they bought more stuff they didn’t need.

 Standard Chartered Smart Card